trailofbits/siderophile/README.md

 Functions with high badness have a lot of opportunities to be memory unsafe.

 ## Installation
-(More detailed instructions for installing on Ubuntu can be found at [UbuntuInstallation.md](./docs/UbuntuInstallation.md))

 Siderophile is [available via crates.io](https://crates.io/crates/siderophile),